RAAF Base Wagga has been an integral part of the Wagga Wagga community since 1940.

 - initial military training through No 1 Recruit Training Unit

-- initial and post-initial employment training for Air Force members specialising in logistics and personnel capability management through the RAAF School of Technical Training
+- initial and post-initial employment training for Air Force members specialising in logistics and personnel capability management through the RAAF School of Administration and Logistics Training

 - post-graduate education across enlisted personnel and officers through the School of Postgraduate Studies.